Ettwiller/RIMS-seq/README.md

 Note that the sequencing library should be done using a protocol based on adaptor ligation.\
 (:exclamation: RIMS-seq does not work if the library preparation protocol is based on tagmentation or other technologies :exclamation:)

-Here is a set of programs to analyze data derived from RIMS-seq (Rapid Identification of Methylase Specificity).\
+Here is a set of programs to analyze data derived from RIMS-seq (Rapid Identification of Methylase Specificity)

 # Notes before starting
 The pipeline requires the following programs to be installed on your system:\